ProbablePrime/interactive-keyboard/README.md

 3. Clone this project
 5. Open a terminal/cmd to the cloned folder
 6. Run `npm install` to install dependancies
 7. In `config/` create a file called auth.json.
-It should contain your username and a password OR an OAuth token.
+It should contain your username and a password **OR** an OAuth token.
 To authenticate with Beam.

-Example:
+### Password Authentication
 ```
 {
     "username":"ProbablePrime",
     "password":"password"
 }
 ```
-OR
+### OAuth Token Authentication
 ```
 {
     "username":"ProbablePrime",